MichaelAquilina/Some-2D-RPG/TASKS.md

 Todo
 ----

+- [] - Support for avoiding collidable entities in Astar.
+- [] - Support for directions in Astar algorithm (Top, Bottom, Left, Right)
 - [] - Add Trim funciton to .anim files.
 This will automatically trim out excess pixels from the frame
           - this will provide optimal effeciency during runtime.
 		  - In the future this will all be performed at compile time due to porting loading code to the content pipeline.